Not marble nor the guilded monuments (Sonnet 55)

 You live in this, and dwell in lovers' eyes.

 Email Poem |

-Analysis and Comments on Not marble nor the guilded monuments (Sonnet 55)
+Comments, Analysis, and Meaning on Not marble nor the guilded monuments (Sonnet 55)

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Not marble nor the guilded monuments (Sonnet 55) here.